 Applications are now open for Euroculture Erasmus Mundus student scholarships awarded to selected Euroculture students from within the EU and from other regions of the world.
-Scholarships are available to pursue Erasmus Mundus Master Course.
+The studentships are available to pursue Erasmus Mundus Master Course.

 Euroculture is about deeply understanding the current challenges Europe is facing.
 If you are interested in getting a critical, interdisciplinary approach to analyzing European culture, politics and society in a globalized context – this is a Master for you.